-Although not on the River Douro itself, it’s only 20 minutes away by car, still in the wine region and well worth the trip.
-With several accommodation options in and around Lamego, you could use it as a base for exploring.
+Although it’s not directly on the River Douro itself, Lamego is only about 20 minutes away by car and works well as a base for exploring the surrounding wine region.

 Things to see and do in Lamego

-In a nutshell, I like its beautiful old buildings, excellent museum, compact town centre and the view from the hilltop sanctuary, all of which offer a cultural break from touring the Douro wine estates and vineyards.
+Lamego combines history, architecture, museums and wine culture in a compact, walkable setting, all of which offer a cultural break from touring the Douro wine estates and vineyards.

 Read on and you’ll soon understand why I recommend Lamego to so many people.